nopSolutions/nopCommerce-Docs/en/developer/tutorials/appsettings-json-file.md

 #### PluginConfig

 * **ClearPluginShadowDirectoryOnStartup** This setting expects a boolean value.
-You might want to Set the value to "**true**" if you want to clear `/Plugins/bin` directory during application startup.
+Set it to "true" if you want to clear the `/Plugins/bin` directory during application startup.
 * **CopyLockedPluginAssembilesToSubdirectoriesOnStartup** This setting expects a boolean value.
 You might want to set the value to "**true**" if you want to copy "locked" assemblies from `/Plugins/bin` directory to temporary subdirectories during application startup.
+* **UseUnsafeLoadAssembly** This setting expects a boolean value.
+You might want to set the value to "**true**" if you want to load an assembly into the load-from context, bypassing some security checks.
 * **UsePluginsShadowCopy** This setting expects a boolean value.
 You might want to set the value to "**true**" if you want to copy plugins library to the `/Plugins/bin` directory on application startup.
-* **UseUnsafeLoadAssembly** This setting expects a boolean value.
-You might want to set the value to "**true**" if you want to load an assembly into the load-from context, bypassing some security checks.

 ### CommonConfig